gdrfgdrf/ConnectComputer/README.md

 JVM Parameter
 -------------------------
-We used Cglib as a dynamic proxy, so please precede -jar with the following:
+We used Cglib to implement dynamic proxies, so please precede -jar with the following:

     --add-opens=java.base/java.lang=ALL-UNNAMED